mgb45/ECE3091_resources/README.md

 ```
 http://raspberry_pi_ip:8888/
 ```
-into a browser address bar, where raspberry_pi_ip is the ip address of your raspberry pi.
-Eg. mine is 192.168.20.14.
+into a browser address bar, where `raspberry_pi_ip` is the ip address of your raspberry pi.
+Eg. mine is `192.168.20.14`.

 You can find out your raspberry pi ip address by typing `ifconfig` in a raspberry pi terminal, or going to your router settings pages and looking at the addresses of connected devices.